radm1la/Drum-Machine/README.md

 - Visual feedback for each pad when pressed.
 - Interactive help menu with instructions.

+## 📝 Notes

+- Works best on **desktop or laptop screens**.
+Mobile screens may not display all controls properly.
+- All sounds are loaded from FreeCodeCamp’s free audio resources.

 ## 🛠️ Technologies Used

 - HTML5